 The contra-hierarchical use of media becomes post-media, for example, oil paintings become something which could be perceived as not in themselves the artwork.
-His use of the airbrush, parallels the interest in transmitting the non-material idea through a nearly invisible cloud of paint and ending up with an object which plays with these notions.
+His use of the airbrush parallels the interest in transmitting the non-material idea through a nearly invisible cloud of paint and ending up with an object which plays with these notions.
 Object surface, reflection, projection combine to posit an asynchronous view of time and space.
 The result is an openness to style, palimpsest-like layered clashes of seemingly diverse sources such as baroque, ethnographic shamanic, horror films, which share underlying roots.
 Ephemeral images are often suggested, which point to the unknown, silent elements that lurk in the darkness of the collective historical imagination.
 The disruption of a simple visual harmony looks to Brechtian alienation techniques as a way of pulling the eye out of suggested space into the surface and objectivity of the painting.
 The painting format allows Caulfield to invite the viewer into imagined space of art history, at the same time as disrupting this with the material objectivity of the flat plane.
 The work can confront the aesthetic predispositions of the viewer, the value of originality, the impossibility of repetition, digital/manual fallibility and temporal expectations.

 The practice extends from digitally informed painting to 3D printing, projection mapping and guerilla projections.